asmaca228/Anomaly_Detection_in_Transactions/README.md

 - Data cleaning and exploratory analysis of transactions

-- Feature engineering for better model performance.
+- Feature engineering for better model performance

-- Anomaly detection using the Isolation Forest algorithm.
+- Anomaly detection using the Isolation Forest algorithm

-- Visualizations to understand data distribution and model output.
+- Visualizations to understand data distribution and model output

-- Hyperparameter tuning for improved accuracy.
+- Hyperparameter tuning for improved accuracy

-- Real-time visualization with Streamlit.
+- Real-time visualization with Streamlit

 ## Model Training